11avnishkumar/cpp/README.md

 ## Miscellaneous
 ### Arm strong number

-when the sum of cube of a given number is equal to the given number
+When the sum of cube of a given number is equal to the given number

 for example